 Here, we examine perspectives of farmed salmon in the UK to develop insights into ‘market-making’ of aquatic foods.
-We interview expert actors involved with industry, government, research, and policy in Scotland to gather multi-sided views on farmed salmon, and examine productivity and demand factors underlying the rise of salmon industry.
-We use interviews to identify demand-growth factors that relate to ‘market making’, and test these perspectives against data on industry supply and composition, retail and marketing, and food consumption.
+We interview eight expert actors involved with industry (n = 3), research (3), government (1), and policy advocacy (1) in Scotland to gather multi-sided views on farmed salmon, and examine productivity and demand factors underlying the rise of salmon industry.
+We conduct a qualitative, thematic analysis of interviews to identify demand-growth factors that relate to ‘market making’, and test these perspectives against data on industry supply and composition, retail and marketing, and food consumption.
 Finally, we discuss how aquatic food markets could be shaped to better prioritise public health and environmental sustainability, focusing on existing aquatic food markets in the UK.

 Results

-Scottish salmon context
+Through coding interviews, we identified ten key topics that were frequently raised by most or all of the expert actors, categorised into four themes (Industry, Retailers, Diets, Environment) (Table 1).
+We examined interviewee perspectives on these ten topics, and confronted their statements against secondary datasets on farmed salmon production and consumption, and published literature .

+Industry

-Norway, Chile, and Scotland dominate global Atlantic salmon mariculture, with Scotland contributing 205,000 t (in 2021), accounting for 7.1% of total annual supply (Fig. 1a).
-From initial experimental farms in the 1970s, growth in production was achieved through registering more marine farm sites around Scotland’s coastline, reaching 203 active sites between 2018-2021 (Fig. 2b), alongside increases in farm size, productivity, and fish growth and survival (Ellis et al., 2016).
-Farmed salmon production in Scotland has also increasingly oriented towards export markets.
+All interviewees identified the significance of market consolidation and technological innovation (e.g. efficiency of feed, disease treatments) in supporting industry growth and the creation of a global commodity.
+While Norway and Chile dominate global Atlantic salmon mariculture, Scotland now accounts for 7.1% of total annual supply (205,000 t in 2021) (Fig. 1a).
+Supporting interviewee perspectives of a global commodity, farmed salmon production in Scotland has also increasingly oriented towards export markets.
 In 2022, 90,351 t of salmon was exported (£701 million, or 41% of total seafood export value), making farmed salmon the UK’s most valuable and high-volume aquatic food export (Fig. 1b,c).
-Salmon is also popular in domestic retail markets, where salmon, cod, haddock, tuna, and prawns (‘the big 5’) account for most UK fish consumption (Harrison et al., 2023).
+Market consolidation was perceived to have enabled ‘vertical integration’ of farmed salmon production, increasing production through economies of scale.
+Indeed, farmed salmon markets have consolidated over the last three decades, with the number of salmon producer companies in the UK decreasing from 132 in 1993 to 10 in 2022, when four companies accounted for 92% of UK production (Fig. 2a).
+Productivity-growth through industry has been associated with technological innovations in genetic selection (e.g. faster fish growth, shorter life cycles, disease resistance) and vaccines (less mortality), and regulatory changes that permit larger and higher numbers of cages and sites, and a higher stocking density (in freshwater systems/stages) (Ellis et al., 2016).
+These technological advances and regulatory changes supported an increase from initial experimental farms in the 1970s to 203 farm sites active between 2018-2021 (Fig. 2b).

-Figure 1 | The global rise of farmed salmon. a) Global farmed salmon production from 1980-2022 in 22 countries (tonnes per year).
+Figure 1 | Farmed salmon as a global commodity. a) Farmed salmon production from 1980-2022 in 22 countries (tonnes per year).
 Top three producers are highlighted (Norway, Chile, Scotland), with labels showing relative contribution (%) to global supply in 2022.
 In Scotland, export statistics show farmed salmon dominated UK exports of aquatic foods by b) total value (million £ GBP) and c) total volume (tonnes) between 2010-2022.
 Lines show the top five exported aquatic food species.